Their specific health benefits vary depending on the type of mushroom. But in general, they share a number of key attributes:

 - B-Vitamins: Mushrooms are a source of B vitamins, including thiamine, riboflavin, B-6, and B-12.
 B vitamins help your body convert the food you eat into energy, so when we’re getting an adequate amount of them, the result is we feel more energetic and less lethargic.

 - Selenium: Selenium is an essential mineral that acts as a powerful antioxidant and supports the immune system.
-Research shows getting adequate amounts of selenium may reduce the risk of certain cancers (1), slow cognitive decline (2, 3, 4), and prevent heart disease.
+Research shows getting an adequate amount of selenium may reduce the risk of certain cancers (1), slow cognitive decline (2, 3, 4), and prevent heart disease.
 (5)

 - Beta-Glucan: Beta-glucan is a form of soluble dietary fiber that may help lower cholesterol (6), improve blood sugar management (7), and support the immune system.
 (8)